 Click to hear guitar techniques scale patterns 44

-This may sound a bit too tense for some players, but give it a try.
+Here are both the enclosed root and 5th applied to G Mixolydian.
+This may sound too tense for some players, but give it a try.

 It might be too harsh at first.

-With time, your ears will become more accustomed to this new sound and you’ll be able to apply these enclosures more organically in your improvisations.
+With time, your ears become accustomed to this new sound and you’ll be able to apply these enclosures organically in your solos.

 Click to hear guitar techniques scale patterns 45